patrickahrend/TUM-NLP-Praktikum/README.md

 For each step I already included the output files in the respective folders, if you want to skip any steps.

----
 ## Testing
 I did include unit tests, but not for every function, but for the pipeline steps.
 After running make data, it checks that the preprocessed files have been created.
 After running make embeddings, it checks that the embeddings have been created.
 After running make models, it checks that the models have been created for each variant.
 Tests can be found in the src/test folder.

----
 ## Issues I know of
 - The frontend test sets of GPT and the rule-based approachs differs in some data point.
 This is due to my running the pipeline which randomly samples from the same processes for the test data.
-I noticed it, but did not train GPT again, as it costed around 10 euros.
+I noticed it, but did not train GPT again, as it costed around 8 euros.
 For evaluation of the prior approved gold standard, just switch out the test set in the /data/evaluation folder.
 - I highly recommend running the make file with poerty.
 Thus doing poetry shell before running the make file.
 I incurred a subprocess terminate error sometimes when running the make file outside of poetry, which was unsolvable for me.
 - Dynamic import path work with poetry, but not with pip.
 This is due to me creating a name space to easily import modules from the different folders.
----
 ## Extensions of the project

 As this projects was done on a prototype level, there are several extensions that could be done to have fully functional product.

 - The advanced models like BERT, S-Bert, RNN and GPT are trained in the notebooks and the results are saved in the models' folder.
-  However, Only the results are displayed on the frontend.
-There are already the endpoints to create to embedd complete new text, but it only works with the sklearn models, but the advanced approaches.
+The actual models are not saved.
+THere is already an endpoint to classify new text, but it only works with the sklearn models, but not with the advanced approaches.
 - Letting the user enter text and process description freely and then predict the relevance.
 I started with this by implementing a case distinction in the api to check if this is new text and implementing the embed_new_text function in the embedding class to embed new text.
 I also mocked how this could look like in the frontend.
 However, as I saw how time-intensive this became, I moved the focus to more relevant topics for the project.
-- Unit tests for every function in the pipeline.

----

 ## Best Practises I tried to follow
 - Dynamic Path with Pathlib